coudertlab/amof/README.md

 This code is designed to be compatible with [molsys](https://github.com/MOFplus/cmc-tools), and can be used to generate input files in `mfpx` format.

-The detailed algorithm for ZIF-4 is presented in the supporting information of the working paper [Challenges in Molecular Dynamics of Amorphous ZIFs using Reactive Force Fields](https://doi.org/10.26434/chemrxiv-2022-lw5n8).
+The detailed algorithm for ZIF-4 is presented in the supporting information of the paper [Challenges in Molecular Dynamics of Amorphous ZIFs using Reactive Force Fields](https://doi.org/10.26434/chemrxiv-2022-lw5n8).

 ## Installation